 Writing is about observation first.
-The words come second.
+Words come second.

 Observation is noticing and perceiving life in action.
 If we can't see, smell, hear and touch—or worse if we don't do those things—our words won't connect with our audience.
-Readers always compare a book to their own observations of the world.
+Readers always compare a book to their own observations.